lukeclopez/TheBookOfJashar/how-to-play.md

 For every ongoing battle, remove one time counter per attacking soldier.

 ### Battles

+Each city card has a number showing how long it will take to conquer.
+If that number is 10, then you must count out 10 time counters for that city on the turn you start attacking it.

 As long as the tribe is faithful (the faith meter is halfway full or more), your soldiers will win!
 Each soldier will remove one time counter per turn.